syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 SfDataGrid allows you to customize the width of each DataGridColumn in the [SfDataGrid.Columns](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_Columns) collection.
 To customize column width, use the [DataGridColumn.Width](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_Width) property.
 By default, this property will not be assigned any value.
 The DataGridColumn renders in view based on the value of the `DefaultColumnWidth` property.

 N> Set the [Visible](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_Visible) property to `True` instead of setting column width as `0` to hide a column.

-Customize the width for auto generated columns in both XAML and code as follows:

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}